15 House Cleaning Tips to Keep Your Home Spotless… Even with Kids & Pets!

 Have you ever grabbed something from the pantry and were too lazy to put it back?
 While we’re all guilty of it, this habit creates clutter so make sure to put things back in their dedicated places when you’re done with them.
 If my kiddos can do it, you can too!

-Hip Tip: Get some serious pantry inspiration with these food storage containers we recommend.
+Hip Tip: Get some serious pantry inspiration with these food storage containers Walmart offers on a budget.

 8. Don’t forget to pick up random items before you go to bed to wake up to a clean house.